OpenTreeOfLife/ot-ansible/README.md

     https://github.com/OpenTreeOfLife/otindex_ansible
   * https://andidog.de/blog/2017-04-24-ansible-best-practices

+# Role variables

+Variables for roles are set in `role/defaults`, not `role/vars`.
+This makes is easy to override role defaults using variables for hosts in `group_vars`.

 # Deploying the synthetic tree

 A very rough overview of deploying the synthetic tree looks like this: